Contact Us

 CONTACTING US ABOUT THE ROAD STATUS OR WITH A GENERAL ROLLINS PASS QUESTION?

-Seeking to contact us about the status of the Rollins Pass (Corona Pass) road?
-We provide the most up-to-date information (updated every week of the year and often daily) on the Rollins Pass Road Status page.
-All current information is available on our road status page, which we update frequently, even while on Rollins Pass using cellular or satellite internet.
+Looking for the latest status of the Rollins Pass (Corona Pass) road?
+We provide the most up-to-date information on our Rollins Pass (Corona Pass) Road Status page, updated every week—often daily—including live updates from the pass using cellular or satellite internet.

 CONTACTING US ABOUT A ROLLINS PASS OR MOFFAT TUNNEL RESEARCH REQUEST?